 Question: What is an intranet?

-Question: What is the difference between internet and intranet?
+Question: What is the difference between the internet and an intranet?

-Answer: The internet is a public network that is not owned by an entity, while an intranet is privately owned and not accessible to just anyone who can get online.
+Answer: The internet is a public network that is not owned by any entity, while an intranet is privately owned and not accessible to just anyone who can get online.